benchristel/process-to-processes/src/Fundamentals/Empiricism.md

 ## Further Resources

 - [Eliezer Yudkowsky, _Harry Potter and the Methods of Rationality_](https://hpmor.com/)
+- Robert Pirsig, _Zen and the Art of Motorcycle Maintenance_

 Richard Feynman's entertaining description of the scientific method is well worth the 10 minutes it will take to hear: